 The acclaimed actress made an even bigger impression in 2017 with the Emmy Award-winning HBO limited series Big Little Lies, which was adapted from Australian author Liane Moriarty's novel of the same name.
 As part of an A-list ensemble cast that includes Reese Witherspoon, Nicole Kidman and Laura Dern, Woodley plays young single mom Jane Chapman, whose dark past brings her to the affluent California beachfront community of Monterey, where a murder mystery ensues.
 For her role, Woodley was nominated for an Emmy and a Golden Globe as a supporting actress.
 The seven-episode series was written by David E. Kelley and directed by Jean-Marc Vallée.

 After developing an interest in health and environmentalism while in high school, Shailene Woodley began creating her own homemade products, including deodorant and toothpaste.

 Additionally, Woodley has been involved in activist causes since high school.
 Along with her mother, she founded the charity All It Takes, which seeks to develop young leaders by promoting compassion and providing education on matters of environmentalism and sustainability.

 "I believe that life is about the importance of reconnecting to our roots and living." - Shailene Woodley

-In 2016, the actress was a vocal supporter of Democratic presidential hopeful Bernie Sanders.
+In 2016, the actress was a vocal supporter of Democratic presidential hopeful Bernie Sanders and would join the board of his Our Revolution political organization.
 Later in the year she made headlines as one of the protesters of the Dakota Access Pipeline, drawing attention to the cause through a live Facebook stream that captured her arrest in October.